christianroden/Portfolinoes/README.md

 # Predicting employee attrition and retention strategies
-The goal of this project is to provide the HR department with information on a likelihood of an employee attrition (quitting the current job) using prediction driven by a machine learning classification algorithms.
+The goal of this project is to provide the HR department with the information on a likelihood of an employee attrition (quitting the organization) using predictions driven by a machine learning classification algorithms.
-Such a decission might be dictated by a multitude of factors, professional as well as personal.
+Such a decission might be dictated by a multitude of factors: professional as well as personal.\
 Upon assessing the information (prediction) a company can settle on a cost-optimal retention strategy and initiate it in order to prevent desired employees from attrition.

 ## Data Set